Like what you see? ⭐ Star the repo ⭐ to support the project and keep it in the spotlight. See the stargazers →

 LicenseApache 2.0

-Best forETL, logs, async events, cost-sensitive
+Best forETL, logs, async events, AI agents

 Apache Kafka